naturalis/mebioda/doc/week3/w3d4/lecture1-new.md

   functional turnover than expected given a random pull of three strategies from the trait pool.
 This would be expected where dispersal is limited but community assembly is deterministic with respect to the environment.
-- The figure illustrates that three different ecological processes can be determined by examining the functional and species turnover between communities simultaneously, while analyses of species turnover alone could provide erroneous ecological inferences.

 Functional trait analysis methods
 =================================